Implementation of NSF CIF21 Software Vision

 - Social, Behavioral & Economic Sciences (SBE):

-- Discipline-specific projects at the Element level should be submitted to the SSE component of the SI2 program if the intent of the proposed project is to develop software that will be used by a broad user base with realistic potential for use outside the discipline.
+- Discipline-specific projects at the Element level should be submitted to the SSE class of the SI2 program if the intent of the proposed project is to develop software that will be used by a broad user base with realistic potential for use outside the discipline.

 - In all cases, SBE is particularly interested in multi-disciplinary projects that further the goals outlined in SBE 2020 (http://www.nsf.gov/sbe/sbe_2020/).